yuwei-cao-git/DRI-EDIA-F4A/README.md

 - **Reach Out:** Contact details for questions, feedback, or ideas.

-This repository has been created for anyone to reuse.
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!

 ## 🤝 Credits
 - These Contributing Guidelines have been adapted from the Contributing Guidelines of [STEMM Role Models App](https://github.com/KirstieJane/STEMMRoleModels/tree/gh-pages)!
 (License: MIT)